Ezekiel of Seleucia-Ctesiphon: Ezekiel's patriarchate

 Ezekiel's birthplace is not known, but like most of the sixth-century Nestorian patriarchs he was probably a native of northern Iraq.
 He was appointed bishop of Zabe (Arabic: al-Zawabi), a diocese in the ecclesiastical Province of the Patriarch, by the patriarch Joseph (552–67).

-He became patriarch of the Church of the East in 570, shortly after the death of his deposed predecessor Joseph, and held the office for eleven years.
-Although there was some opposition to his election, he soon won over the doubters by his sensible policies.
-Instead of stirring up trouble by removing the men appointed by his predecessor, he confirmed all the priests and deacons ordained by Joseph.
-However, he was too much of a realist to be entirely successful in his handling of his bishops, who had to deal with the effects of a terrible plague in Mesopotamia that had broken out towards the end of Joseph’s reign.
-The Persian authorities were unable to cope with the heavy loss of life, and bodies lay unburied in the streets.
-In Seleucia-Ctesiphon, according to the eighth-century historian Bar Sahde of Kirkuk, the detested patriarch Joseph had led a gang of gravediggers to clear away the corpses, setting an example of courage and sacrifice that had won grudging praise even from his detractors.
-As the plague continued to rage during the reign of Ezekiel, the metropolitans of Adiabene and Beth Garmai did what they could to keep up the spirits of their flock.
+He assumed the position of patriarch of the Church of the East in 570, succeeding his deposed predecessor Joseph, who had recently died, and remained in office for eleven years.
+Despite initial opposition to his election, he quickly gained acceptance through his pragmatic policies.
+Rather than causing disruption by replacing officials appointed by Joseph, he confirmed all priests and deacons ordained during his predecessor's tenure.
+However, his efforts to manage the bishops were less successful, especially in light of a severe plague that had struck Mesopotamia towards the end of Joseph's rule.
+The Persian authorities struggled to cope with the high mortality rate, resulting in bodies remaining unburied in the streets.
+In Seleucia-Ctesiphon, as recounted by the eighth-century historian Bar Sahde of Kirkuk, the ousted patriarch Joseph had led a group of gravediggers to clear the corpses, demonstrating courage and selflessness that even his critics begrudgingly acknowledged.
+During Ezekiel's reign, the metropolitans of Adiabene and Beth Garmai endeavored to uplift the spirits of their congregations amidst the ongoing devastation of the plague.
 They ordered services of penitence and intercession to be held in all the churches under their jurisdiction, as the Ninevites had supposedly done in the days of the prophet Jonah.
-The ‘Rogation of the Ninevites’, as this service was called, is still observed every year by the Church of the East.
-To Ezekiel, however, a service of penitence was an empty gesture, and he angrily observed that his bishops were no better than ‘the blind leading the blind’.
+The 'Rogation of the Ninevites', as this service was called, is still observed every year by the Church of the East.
+To Ezekiel, however, a service of penitence was an empty gesture, and he angrily observed that his bishops were no better than 'the blind leading the blind'.
 Two years before his death Ezekiel himself went blind, a misfortune widely held to have been a divine judgement on him for his presumption.

 At this period there was a considerable Nestorian Christian presence in east Arabia, a region known in Syriac as Beth Qatraye.
 According to the Chronicle of Seert, Ezekiel visited Bahrain and Yamama and brought back pearls for the Sasanian king Khosrau I. Khosrau's interest in the condition of the local pearl fisheries was doubtless an indication of their economic importance in the sixth century.